calvinkNT/calvinknt/README.md

-## hello, I'm calvin.
+## hello!

+I'm Calvin.
 I code stuff in various languages such as PHP, Objective-C, Python, HTML, and Node.js.
 I know a bit of everything, but I'm trying to improve.

 ## what do you do?
 whatever interests me at the moment.
-I mainly write random stuff in PHP and also build legacy iOS apps.
+I'm currently trying to learn how to write tweaks for legacy iOS, and learning more about developing iOS apps.

 <!--
 **calvinknt/calvinknt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.